kitnato/neverquest/source/data/manual.md

 #### Bleeding

-Certain attacks with a [piercing](#piercing-weapons) weapon can inflict bleeding on the monster, consisting of a proportional amount of damage inflicted regularly over a certain period of time.
+Attacks with a [piercing](#piercing-weapons) weapon may inflict bleeding on the monster, consisting of a proportional amount of damage inflicted regularly over a certain period of time.
 The extent of this is determined by the [bleed-rating](#bleed-rating).

 Requires the [anatomy](#anatomy) skill.